Svenska | English

 Mikael Askergren, 1995.

-During a visit to the National Museum of Fine Arts in Copenhagen, I notice one painting in particular.
-In the painting there are two classicist buildings, which are linked by a wall fronting the street.
+During a visit to the National Museum of Fine Arts in Copenhagen, I notice one painting.
+In the painting there are two classical buildings, which are linked by a wall fronting the street.
 There is a gateway in the wall.
-The symmetry of the motif as well as of the composition in the painting draws one's attention away from the buildings and the paved street in the foreground, to the space beyond the wall and the gateway, to the vanishing point of the perspective, creating an expectation of a spatial climax and a climax of substance.
-Instead one finds -- nothing, a climax of emptiness, transparency and immateriality.
+The symmetry of the motif as well as of the composition in the painting draws one’s attention away from the buildings and the paved street in the foreground, and instead directs the gaze towards the space beyond the wall and the gateway, to the vanishing point of the perspective, creating an expectation of a spatial climax and a climax of substance.
+But instead one finds—nothing, a climax of emptiness, transparency, and immateriality.

 The painting is by Vilhelm Hammershøi.
-Its void and its nothingness lingers in my memory.
-In a fantasy I long to cross the street, pass through the gate and enter that nothing-at-all.
+Its void and its nothingness linger in my memory.
+In my fantasy, I long to cross the street, pass through the gate, and enter that nothing-at-all.
 I soon realize that my reaction to the painting has nothing to do with any artistic qualities.
 My fascination and the suggestiveness of the painting have other origins.
 I have had a close encounter with the utopian within me.

 Mikael Askergren, 1995.